compasjs/compas/docs/getting-started.md

 The server has various options to make testing easier:

 - Use the api client on the backend as well for E2E tests
-- Use the generated mocks & directly inject into the route functions